What is Brain Fog and How to Treat it?

 Low B12 may worsen brain fog symptoms related to memory and concentration.

-But remember that all of these B vitamins work together in your mitochondria and brain.
+But remember that these B vitamins work together in your mitochondria and brain.
 So, it is usually better to consume B complex than B12 alone if you want to address brain fog symptoms.

 Scientists examined the effect of vitamin B12 supplementation on vitamin B12-deficient patients with noted symptoms of minimal cognitive impairment.